Adriqun/C-CPP-SDL2/Investing CPP, SDL2/README.md

 WARNING!
 WORK IN PROGRESS! - I need to add currency, you can work with this app without diffrent currency ~ Adrian :tired_face:

+TO DO:
+- diffrent currency
+- sfml edit folder
+- more clean code

 ##Introduction.
 I'M SO PROUD OF YOURSELF! :joy:- I'm not crazy :trollface:, try to write application like this, you need to set up all BUTTONS!
 It's not hard it's time-consuming, later you realize that your code is piece of :hankey: something...
 Yeah SDL2:floppy_disk: is a really fast, great library but not for things like this.
 Thank you for reading this mini-article